xuanyoya/Interstellar-CNN-scheduler/examples/arch/README.md

-The format of the arch.json file is as below:
+The format of the arch.json file to perform blocking search is as below:
 ```
 {
     "mem_levels": "number of memory levels",